Watchmaker Glossary

 Small metal part with two branches whose vibrations, maintained by an electromagnet, activate a pawl which pushes, tooth by tooth, 300 to 720 times per second, the first wheel of the cog.

-Low power diode or light emitting diode (LED = Light Emitting Diode)
+Low power diode or photoemitting diode (LED = Light Emitting Diode)

 Dotted light source used for displaying numbers on electronic digital watches.

-It works on call by a push button.
+It operates on call using a push button.

 Divider

-Machine tool accessory intended to divide the circumference of the wheels and cut the number of teeth required.
+Machine tool accessory intended to divide the circumference of wheels and cut the necessary number of teeth.

 Mercury gilding

-Application on a metal support of a gold amalgam, followed by light heating to remove the mercury.
+Application of a gold amalgam to a metal support, followed by light heating to remove the mercury.
 Process now supplanted by electrolysis gilding.

 bezel

-Groove made in the bezel of a watch case to fix the crystal.
+Groove made in the bezel of a watch case to secure the glass.

 Dubailleur

-Specialized box turner who worked on a "Dubail" pantograph lathe allowing the same shapes of boxes to be reproduced in series.
+Specialized box turner who worked on a "Dubail" pantograph lathe allowing the same box shapes to be reproduced in series.

 E